 I. 28.1R Where a decision has been annulled, the Academic Board shall appoint an examining board with the power to make decisions on students' progress and/or awards, including, if necessary, the appointment of new external examiners.

-The operation of examining boards relating to Postgraduate Research programmes can be found in section K16.
+The operation of examining boards relating to Postgraduate Research programmes can be found in Part 14 of the Postgraduate Research Academic Regulations.